Forms Validation

 $form->addSubmit('send3')

-->setValidationScope([$form['name']]); // Validates only 'name' field
+->setValidationScope([$form['name']]); // Validates only the 'name' control

 $form->addSubmit('send4')

-->setValidationScope([$form['details']['age']]); // Validates only 'age' field
+->setValidationScope([$form['details']['age']]); // Validates only the 'age' control

 $form->addSubmit('send5')

-->setValidationScope([$form['details']]); // Validates 'details' container
+->setValidationScope([$form['details']]); // Validates the 'details' container

 setValidationScope

-for partial validation.
+partial validation.